Fall 2024 Issue

 Outside of the lab, Crowder is kept busy teaching classes and serving as dean of Miami University’s graduate school, a position he began in 2020.
 In his free time, he enjoys educating the average aficionado through his Facebook page, “All Things Bourbon,” and through bourbon tastings, which he conducts frequently.
 With a calming voice and an unhurried way of speaking, he unpacks the stories, chemistry and history behind this beloved beverage.
 Bourbon continues to bring people together, just like when he was a child.

-This Homecoming & Reunion Weekend, Crowder has generously volunteered to share his knowledge of bourbon with fellow W&M alumni and friends.
-He will be on hand at the Friday Night Fest’s bourbon and oyster tasting to share his expertise about the chemistry behind bourbon’s sumptuous flavors.
+This Homecoming & Reunion Weekend, Crowder generously volunteered to share his knowledge of bourbon with fellow W&M alumni and friends.
+He was on hand at the Friday Night Fest’s bourbon and oyster tasting to share his expertise about the chemistry behind bourbon’s sumptuous flavors.